sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 The best  paper was won by "A SAT-based Debugging Tool for State Machines and Sequence Diagrams", P. Kaufmann, M. Kronegger, A. Pfandler, M. Seidl, M. Widl.
 The prize was 500 euro worth and just-in-time Magdalena Widl arrived to accept it.

-The best student paper was awarded to "The Moldable Debugger: a Framework for Developing Domain-Specific Debuggers", A. Chis, T. Girba and O. Nierstrasz.
+The best student paper was awarded to "The Moldable Debugger: a Framework for Developing Domain-Specific Debuggers", Andrei Chis, Tudor Girba and Oscar Nierstrasz.
 The prize was 500 euro again and we wish Andrei a bright future, expecting to see many more exciting results from him in the SLE conference.

 ### 24:00